Rafaelb4rros/feedget-web/README.md

 ## 📥 How to run

-First, clone the repo and go to project directory.
+First, lets clone the repo:

 ```bash
 # Cloning the repo